melipass/lastfm-to-markdown/README.md

 # last.fm to markdown

 ## 🤖 About this repo
 This is a small project that I started because I wanted to have my last.fm weekly chart on my GitHub profile.
 I used GitHub Actions because they can be scheduled with cron jobs and you won't need extra privileges to modify the README.md file if it's in the same repo.
-To use this, see the [Marketplace](https://github.com/marketplace/actions/lastfm-to-markdown).
+If you come from the GitHub Marketplace, I'm still learning about making it usable from other repositories (any help appreciated!), but the code at the lastfmweekly.yml is enough to run things as long as you have the following requirements in place:

 ## 👩🏽‍💻 What you need
+* A README.md file.
 * Last.fm API key
   * Fill [this form](https://www.last.fm/api/account/create) to instantly get one.
 Requires a last.fm account.
 * Set up a GitHub Secret called ```LASTFM_API_KEY``` with the value given by last.fm.